hyginn/rptPlus/README.md

 - Delete `./R/runRptApp`

-### 2.6.9 Considerations for Reproducible Research
+### 2.6.10 Considerations for Reproducible Research

 The label "Reproducible Research" summarizes best practice that derives from the principles of the _scientific method_.
-Using the methodology implied with this package helps support these goals in multipe ways: reproducibility, writing code that is robust and maintainable, testing, finding the right granularity for code (one concern per function in one file), sharing etc. A topic that must not be forgotten is that code does not only need to be syntacticlly correct, but must also deliver correct results.
-Such *validation* of results may require comparing results against known true values and can be included in the test routines of the package.
+Even though this means different things to different scientists (see below), a broad consensus includes

+- documenting **that** your analysis works;
+- documenting **how** your analysis works; and
+- documenting **why** your analysis works.

+Building a package along the principles laid out in `rptPlus` supports these goals in multipe ways.

+#### Documenting **that** your analysis works ...

+This is the essential beginning: is your code **correct**, and is your analysis **valid**?
+Correct code can be supported by unit- and integration tests using the testing infrastructure mapped out in the package.
+Aim to cover all of your code with tests and test after every change.
+Keeping a tight link between writing tests and writing code goes a long way towards arriving at well structured, maintainable software; this principle has given rise to [test-driven development methods](https://en.wikipedia.org/wiki/Test-driven_development).
+Showing that the analysis is valid requires a bit more than showing that your code is correct.
+Essentially you need to minimally show that your analysis can recover the correct parameters from a dataset.
+Since the correct parameters are virtually never known in real-world examples, you **must** provide synthetic data, constructed with known properties.
+The package structure of `rptPlus` gives you
+- ways to document such data as internal and exported datasets,
+- a place to store the scripts that generate your data and your model analysis (in `./inst/scripts`),
+- and a way to communicate this part of the analysis, in a Vignette.

+#### Documenting **how** your analysis works ...

+This is often taken to include exact reproducibility, but the importance of this may be overstated.
+Obviously the packages you import need to be made explicit.
+The command `sessionInfo()` in the Vignette documents the loaded packages and versions.
+If your package critically depends on the exact version of packages, consider using [`packrat`](https://rstudio.github.io/packrat/rstudio.html) for a distributable, self-contained, everything-included project.
+But it is more important to make it easy to understand what exactly you are doing.
+Having all the files available (the reason we build this package in the first place), and being able to document what change was made by whom at what time (that's why we use `git`) is a prerequisite.
+But that does not really explain how everything fits together.
+For this, a hierarchical approach will help, that combines a high-level summary (perhaps a shiny app or workflow diagram), a mid-level detailed description (in a Vignette or other `R markdown` "literate program"), and at the finest-level, the actual code that produced the analysis (in a script included in `./inst/scripts`).
+A part of this is to **release** your project in a known-good-state - as a [GitHub release](https://help.github.com/articles/creating-releases/) and/or on [**Zenodo**](http://help.zenodo.org/), which has the good side-effect of getting you a citable `doi:` for your software which makes it easy to include it in your professional CV.
+For detailed instructions how to connect your GitHub release to Zenodo, see [here](https://genr.eu/wp/cite/)

 # 3 Develop

+You are done with configuring your project. `rptPlus` should have been transformed into your own package project, and your edits should have left it in a "known-good-state" to work from.

+- `rptPlus` passes `R CMD check` without errors, warnings or notes.
+- `BiocCheck` passes without errors, but warns about the presence of `set.seed()` in a function (this is an intentional use that is correct for the context), and that `Biostrings` is not included in NAMESPACE (that is intentional and correct for the context: `Biostrings` has been added to `Imports:` in the `DESCRIPTION` to verify that package installation from Bioconductor works.
+But the package does not need to be imported in a function.
+NAMESPACE is however autogenerated by `Roxygen2` and does not generate import statements for packages that are not imported in specific function headers.) `BiocCheck` also generates notes about long lines (these are in the vignette source and are appropriately formatted), and about 4-space indents (this is not the preferred, modern coding style).

-You are done with configuring your project. **Check** your package frequently during development, and fix all errors right away.
+**Check** your package frequently during development, and fix all errors right away.
 Package check errors have a way of interacting with each other that makes them hard to debug, it is best to address each one immediately when it occurs.
 Also, commit frequently and use meaningful commit messages.
 Your sanity will thank you.
 If you want to keep template files for reference, move them to the `./dev` directory so they will not be included in the package build.
 Finally, whenever you add new contents, reference it in the `LICENSE` file.
 Whenever you remove one of the original files, remove it from the `LICENSE` file.
 And whenever you modify a function, add your name to any existing authors.

 &nbsp;